-The Company has direct and indirect exposure to interest rate risk on cash and cash equivalents and investments in government bonds.
+The Company has direct and indirect exposure to interest rate risk on cash and cash equivalents, collateral balances with brokers, and investments in government bonds.
 That exposure may not necessarily be significant due to the generally short term nature of those holdings.
-But a more significant exposure exists in that the value of all financial instruments held by the Company may be affected either positively or negatively by changes in interest rates.
+But a more significant exposure exists in that the value of all financial instruments held by the Company may be affected either positively or negatively by changes in interest rates